Configuration

 Operating modes

-the PiRogue in the adequate mode.
+Depending on system capabilities, the PiRogue is configured automatically in the adequate mode.

-- Access-point mode: when two different network interfaces are available, one of which has WiFi capabilities
+- Access-Point mode: when two different network interfaces are available, one of which has WiFi capabilities

 General configuration

 The following commands applies to all operating modes.
+In the appliance operating mode, you can only configure the dashboard and open/close network ports.

 Dashboard configuration